Every child deserves a pain-free life

 Crescent Kids works to raise funds to provide research and funds for children with sickle cell and thalassemia.
 We are here to provide hope and a plan for a life without pain.

-SCD is one of the most common genetic conditions in the world.
-The condition affects their quality of life, education, and social life and is life-threatening.
-The impact on the child and family unit is catastrophic and relentless.
+Sickle Cell is the fastest growing genetic condition in the world.
+It affects a child’s quality of life, education, and social life and is life-threatening.
+The impact on the child and family unit is catastrophic.

 Through our projects in Nigeria and the UK, we have impacted hundreds of children living with the sickle cell disease